16 Iceland Travel Tips to Know Before Your Trip

 Here are some other fun travel tips or facts about Iceland to get excited about your trip!

 - Iceland has quite a few black sand beaches.
-One of the most popular being in Vik and Diamond beach on the South coast.
+One of the most popular is in Vik and Diamond beach on the South coast.

 - You can explore Basalt Columns in Iceland.